FengYusheng/MyUtils/maya_script/BevelTool/DOC/smooth polygon.md

 Add divisions to the mesh, increasing the polyon count.

 ## Smooth Mesh Preview
-Smooth Mesh Preview lets you quickly and easyly see how your mesh will appear when smoothed.
+Smooth Mesh Preview lets you quickly and easily see how your mesh will appear when smoothed.

 If you render a mesh while Smooth Mesh Preview is enabled, it will apprear in its